U.S. Supreme Court blocks Pres. Trump from ending DACA

-WASHINGTON -- The Supreme Court on Thursday rejected President Donald Trump's effort to end legal protections for 650,000 young immigrants, a stunning rebuke to the president in the midst of his reelection campaign.

-For now, those immigrants retain their protection from deportation and their authorization to work in the United States.
+Immigrants who are part of the 8-year-old Deferred Action for Childhood Arrivals Program will retain their protection from deportation and their authorization to work in the United States - safe almost certainly at least through the November election, immigration experts said.

-The outcome seems certain to elevate the issue in Trump's campaign, given the anti-immigrant rhetoric of his first presidential run in 2016 and immigration restrictions his administration has imposed since then.
+The 5-4 outcome, in which Chief Justice John Roberts and the four liberal justices were in the majority, seems certain to elevate the issue in Trump's campaign, given the anti-immigrant rhetoric of his first presidential run in 2016 and immigration restrictions his administration has imposed since then.

+Later, he said the decision showed the need for additional conservative justices to join the two he has appointed, Neil Gorsuch and Brett Kavanaugh, and pledged to release a new list from which he would choose a nominee if another opening occurs on his watch.
+Both of his appointees dissented on Thursday, though Gorsuch wrote the LGBT rights ruling.

+Democratic presidential contender Joe Biden pledged to send Congress proposed legislation on his first day in office to make DACA protections permanent.

-Chief Justice John Roberts, joined by his four liberal colleagues, wrote for the court that the administration did not pursue the end of the program properly.
+Roberts, with whom Trump has sparred, wrote for the court that the administration did not pursue the end of the program properly.

 "We do not decide whether DACA or its rescission are sound policies," Roberts wrote.
 "We address only whether the agency complied with the procedural requirement that it provide a reasoned explanation for its action.
 Here the agency failed to consider the conspicuous issues of whether to retain forbearance and what if anything to do about the hardship to DACA recipients."

+"No way that's going to happen before November," said Stephen Yale-Loehr, a professor of immigration law practice at Cornell University Law School.

 The court's four conservative justices dissented.
-Justice Clarence Thomas, in a dissent joined by Justices Samuel Alito and Neil Gorsuch, wrote that DACA was illegal from the moment it was created under the Obama administration in 2012.
+Justice Clarence Thomas, joined by Justices Gorsuch and Samuel Alito, wrote that DACA was illegal from the moment it was created under the Obama administration in 2012.
+Thomas called the ruling "an effort to avoid a politically controversial but legally correct decision."

+Alito wrote that federal judges had prevented DACA from being ended "during an entire Presidential term.
+Our constitutional system is not supposed to work that way."

-Justice Brett Kavanaugh wrote in a separate dissent that he was satisfied that the administration acted appropriately in trying to end the program.
+Justice Kavanaugh wrote in a separate dissent that he was satisfied that the administration acted appropriately.

-"We'll keep living our lives in the meantime," said Cesar Espinosa, a DACA recipient who leads the Houston immigration advocacy group FIEL.
+"We'll keep living our lives in the meantime," said Cesar Espinosa, who leads the Houston immigration advocacy group FIEL.
 "We're going to continue to work, continue to advocate."

-Espinosa said he got little sleep overnight in anticipation of a possible decision Thursday.
-In the minutes since the decision was posted, he said his group has been "flooded with calls with Dreamers, happy, with that hope that they're going to at least be in this country for a while longer."
+Espinosa said he got little sleep overnight in anticipation of a possible decision.
+In the minutes after the decision was posted, he said his group was "flooded with calls with Dreamers, happy, with that hope that they're going to at least be in this country for a while longer."

-DACA covers people who have been in the United States since they were children and are in the country illegally.
-In some cases, they have no memory of any home other than the U.S.
+From the Senate floor, the Democratic leader Chuck Schumer said of the DACA decision, "I cried tears of joy."

+"Wow," he went on, choking up.
+"These kids, these families, I feel for them, and I think all of America does.

 The program grew out of an impasse over a comprehensive immigration bill between Congress and the Obama administration in 2012.
 President Barack Obama decided to formally protect people from deportation while also allowing them to work legally in the U.S.